 If it’s a BIG yes, then it’s a good sign she likes you.
 There’s also a chance she’s just being helpful, but this depends on the degree she puts you ahead of her other work priorities.

 She wants to be near you or maybe thinks helping you will reciprocate in mutual affection.
 Either way, she’s not doing it for free, or as said by Joey, “Selfless good deeds don't exist”

 Makes excuses to see you around the office

 A continuation of the previous point, she makes excuses to spend time with you throughout the day.
-It could be as simple as asking you questions she could probably figure out herself (“all my pens have gone missing, do you know where I can get more here?”).
+It could be as simple as asking you questions she could figure out herself. (“All my pens have gone missing.
+Do you know where I can get more here?”).

-Sometimes it’ll be a bit more obvious like coming to sit at your desk because she’s had a rough day or just needs a break for 5 minutes.
+Sometimes it’ll be a bit more obvious.
+Like coming to sit at your desk because she’s had a rough day or just needs a break.
 She’s finding comfort in being around you and it’s an excellent opportunity.

 Invites you to events outside of the office

-Whatever the situation, it’s the perfect opportunity for you to get to know her a little better and see where it goes.
-It’s also a great segue on how to tell if a female coworker likes you simply by seeing how she reacts to you outside of the office.
+Whatever the situation, it’s the perfect opportunity for you to get to know her better and see where it goes.
+It’s also a great segue on how to tell if a female coworker likes you.
+Simply by seeing how she reacts to you outside of the office, it can become clear.

 You hear from coworkers that she likes you